MC 100: Introduction to Mass Media, 3 credit hours

 MC 415: Advanced Video Post Production, 3 credit hours

 Philosophy and technical considerations in software based, non-linear video editing.
-Offered during the Fall and Spring semesters.
+Offered during the Spring semester.
 Restricted to junior or senior MC majors.
 Prerequisite: MC 315.

 MC 425: Documentary Production, 3 credit hours